-In this Letter, we analyze the thermodynamics of fluid systems where the nontrivial interactions among particles result into an effective potential energy in the form of a virial-like expansion in the order parameter.
-Our approach, inspired by papers~\cite{MORO2014, BARRA2015290}, will enable us to identify partial differential equations (PDEs) for the associated statistical models, and to predict behavior of their solutions globally and locally even beyond TL, when finite-size effects are foreseen~\cite{YangLee_PhysRev.87.404,ruelle, Borrmann_PhysRevLett.84.3511,Bernhardt:2021iql, Kovacs:2023kbv,LorenzoniPhysRevE.100.022103}.
-Such effective statistical models provide a simple yet powerful description for van der Waals (vdW) or more {\em imperfect} fluid systems across various areas of physics, including classical liquid-gas (L-G) systems~\cite{callen}, the rotating or charged AdS black holes~\cite{Chamblin:1999tk}, astrophysical objects~\cite{Oertel}, ultracold quantum gases~\cite{Chin_2010} and, last but not least, dense nuclear and quark matter in QCD~\cite{Kapusta:2006pm} where the finite size effects are expected to be significant -- the major motivation for this work.
+In this Letter, we analyze the thermodynamics of fluid systems where the nontrivial interactions among particles result in an effective potential energy in the form of a virial-like expansion in the order parameter.
+Our approach, inspired by papers~\cite{MORO2014, BARRA2015290}, will enable us to identify partial differential equations (PDEs) for the associated statistical models, and to predict behavior of their solutions globally and locally even beyond TL, when finite-size effects are foreseen~\cite{YangLee_PhysRev.87.404, Borrmann_PhysRevLett.84.3511,Bernhardt:2021iql, Kovacs:2023kbv,LorenzoniPhysRevE.100.022103}.
+Such effective statistical models provide a simple yet powerful description for van der Waals (vdW) or more {\em imperfect} fluid systems across various areas of physics, including classical liquid-gas (L-G) systems~\cite{callen}, the rotating or charged anti-de Sitter black holes~\cite{Chamblin:1999tk}, astrophysical objects~\cite{Oertel}, ultracold quantum gases~\cite{Chin_2010} and last but not least, dense nuclear and quark matter in QCD~\cite{Kapusta:2006pm} where the finite-size effects are expected to be significant---the major motivation for this work.

-{\bf\em Virial-like statistical models}---Phase transitions are conveniently studied within the framework of equilibrium statistical mechanics, which is fundamentally based on the maximum entropy principle~\cite{callen}.
-This principle turns into an extremity problem for the proper entropic potential $\Psi$ for a specific statistical ensemble, which is related to the system's entropy $S$ -- the relevant potential in the {\em microcanonical ensemble} whose natural variables are a set of conserved quantities denoted by vector $\Lambda$ -- by Legendre transform $\Psi(\tau)=\sup_{\Lambda}\,[-S(\Lambda) + \tau\Lambda]$, where $\tau\Lambda=\sum_{j=1}^{J}\tau_j\Lambda_j$ is a product of $J$ conjugate pairs $\{\Lambda_j, \tau_j \}$.
+\sect{Virial-like statistical models} Phase transitions are conveniently studied within the framework of statistical mechanics following the maximum entropy principle~\cite{callen}.
+This principle turns into an extremity problem for the proper entropic potential $\Psi$ for a specific statistical ensemble, which is related to the system's entropy $S$---the relevant potential in the {\em microcanonical ensemble} whose natural variables are a set of conserved quantities denoted by vector $\Lambda$---by Legendre transform $\Psi(\tau)=\sup_{\Lambda}\,[-S(\Lambda) + \tau\Lambda]$, where $\tau\Lambda=\sum_{j=1}^{J}\tau_j\Lambda_j$ is a product of $J$ conjugate pairs $\{\Lambda_j, \tau_j \}$.
 The probability of any available microscopic state labeled by $i$ is weighed as $p_i=e^{-\tau\Lambda^{(i)}}/{\mathcal Z}$, normalized by the partition function associated with the potential $\Psi(\tau)$ to ensure $\sum_i p_i=1$: